tzifudzi/windows-operational-readiness/webhook/README.md

 Steps

-1. Create your cluster and ensure the cluster has at least one Windows node to test
+1. Create your cluster and ensure the cluster has at least one Windows node to execute tests against.
+Preferably, also have two Linux nodes to run the webhook and cert-manager pods.
 2. Create a TLS certificate for secure communication
     - The Kubernetes API server uses HTTPS to communicate with webhooks.
 To support HTTPS, add a TLS certificate.
       You can either import an existing one from an externally trusted Certificate Authority (CA), or create your own